Police: Car crashes into state police cruiser, keeps going

 A state police sergeant was inside the cruiser, which was parked in the breakdown lane of northbound Route 16 in Rochester on a motor vehicle stop Monday.
 The car struck it on the driver’s door, police said in a news release, adding that minutes earlier, the car had been reported “all over the roadway.”

 Troopers caught up with the driver at the Rochester tolls.
-They arrested Brian Theriault, 28, of Northwood, New Hampshire, is facing a variety of charges including driving while intoxicated and driving with a suspended license.
+They arrested Brian Theriault, 28, of Northwood, New Hampshire, on charges of driving while intoxicated, conduct after a accident, driving with a suspended license, an failure to move over.
 He’s scheduled for an Aug.
 12 court appearance.
 It wasn’t immediately known if he had a lawyer, and a phone number couldn’t be found for him.

 The sergeant was treated for minor injuries at a hospital and released.